stucchio/Homepage/pelican/content/assorted_links_sep_10.md

 Most machine learning is [approximating the identity](http://nuit-blanche.blogspot.fr/2013/06/sunday-morning-sunday-quick-panorama-of.html).

 [Principled Typeclasses](http://degoes.net/articles/principled-typeclasses/).

+Presentation on [Scalaz Futures and Tasks](http://t.co/8O2rV4nMCr).
+Well worth reading, nice to see a counterpoint to the Akka side of life.

 [Ozys Anti-Heartiste FAQ](http://slatestarcodex.com/2014/08/20/ozys-anti-heartiste-faq/).
 Well worth reading for two distinct groups.
 If you are open to rational arguments and are generally familiar with the PUA crowd, this is a very good counterargument against parts of it.
 If you are a typical coastal white knight sort, the sort persuaded by John Stewart, Valleywag or Jezebel, it's also worth reading - it illustrates *rational disagreement* as opposed to *argument by snark*.